ibrahimOcoder/GitHubLike/README.md

    4. **Object Orientation** has been heavily implemented.
    5. The project has been broken down into **Modules** which provides more **loose coupling** along with point 2, 3 and 4.
    6. As EF Core has been used so we are not supposed to expose the Entities on the frontend via APIs.
 To overcome this approach, **AutoMapper** has been used which uses DTOs and mapping                  configurations to convert entities to those DTOs.
-   7. For Security purpose, **JWT Token Security** has been implemented.
+   7. For Security purpose, a basic **JWT Token Security** has been implemented.
 Also the passwords are saved after applying SHA-256 hashing.

 **Frontend:**
 The Frontend has been developed using **Angular 16**.
 Following are some key patterns/features that have been used in the project: